THE FOUNDATION FOR THE CHILD’S RIGHT TO LEGAL REPRESENTATION

 In all judicial administrative proceedings affecting a child who is capable of communicating his or her own views, an opportunity shall be provided for the views of the child to be heard either directly or through an impartial representative as a party to those proceedings and those views shall be taken into consideration by the relevant authority in accordance with the provisions of the appropriate law.

-When interpreting the Bill of Rights, the Constitution provides at Section 39 (1) that a Court must promote the values that underlie an open and democratic society based on human dignity, equality and freedom; it must consider international law and it may also consider foreign law.
-The Section further provides that when interpreting legislation and developing the common law and/or customary law, every Court, tribunal or forum must promote the spirit, purport and objects of the Bill of Rights.
+When interpreting the Bill of Rights, the Constitution provides in Section 39 (1) that a Court must promote the values that underlie an open and democratic society based on human dignity, equality, and freedom; it must consider international law and it may also consider foreign law.
+The Section further provides that when interpreting legislation and developing the common law and/or customary law, every court, tribunal, or forum must promote the spirit, purport, and objects of the Bill of Rights.
 Additionally, Section 233 of the Constitution provides that when interpreting legislation the Court must prefer a reasonable interpretation of the legislation that is consistent with international law over any alternative interpretation that is inconsistent with international law.

 “Every child that is of such an age, maturity and stage of development to be able to participate in any matter concerning the child has the right to participate in an appropriate way and views expressed by the child must be given due consideration”